-Humanity is part of a vest evolving universe.
-Earth, our home, is also with a univerge community of the Thefarcs of natures nake existence a demanding and uncertain adventure, but Earth has provided the conditions exeamist to life 3 evolution.
-The realistence of the community of the anti-the wal-baing of humanity depend upon preserving a healthy biosphare with all its exological systems, in chi write yof datas and animals, fartile soils pure wetters, and cleans in The global animement with in fine reasources in a common concern of al peoples.
-The protection of Earth's vitality, diversity, and beauty is a sared trust.
+Humanity is part of a wat avoking universe.
+Earth, aur hans, is also with a universe community office.
+The forces of nature make existence a demanding and uncertain adverture, but Earth has provided the contrautive of He and the well-being of humaning depend upon preserving a healthy bis sphere with all its acobigging systems, in chi arking of parts and animals, farth sais, part wetters, and claims in The global animoment with in finite resources in a norm on content of a papels.
+The protection of Earth's vitality, diversity, and beauty is a sacred trust.